Film: Raise the Red Lantern

 and starring Gong Li

 , in the role that brought her to international attention.
-It is set in the early 1920s, well before the rise of communism
+It is set in the early 1920s, well before the Communist Party's conquest of the country

 After the death of her father, the family of 19 year old university-educated Songlian is left destitute.
 She marries wealthy Master Chen, becoming his fourth and youngest wife.
 Upon arriving at his palatial estate, she is greeted with a massage, and her private room is decorated with brightly lit, red paper lanterns preceding a visit from her new husband.